knthmn/docker-borgmatic-rclone/README.md

 * Arguments for the check task can be changed by `CHECK_OPTS`, default is empty.

 ## Notes
 I created this container because it suits my workflow for creating backups.
 I was originally using both `pfidr34/docker-rclone` and `b3vis/docker-borgmatic`.
-It bugged me that `b3vis/docker-borgmatic` didn't have the feature to act as another user.
-I thought it would be a good exercise for me to create my own image.

-I used Python for the entry script because I am not comfortable with shell script and it was used by borgmatic anyway.
-The Alpine package install list was copied from the two images mentioned above.
+But I figured that it would be easier to have a single image.

-This is my first image so please be gentle if there is something wrong.
-The features I added to the image suit my personal use, but I am happy to add any features you want if it is not too complicated.
+The features I added to the image are for my personal use, but I am happy to add any features you want if it is not too complicated.